SrujanVaddiparthi/Group4_Efficient-Feature-Envy-Detection-and-Refactoring-using-Graph-Neural-Networks/Project_Notes.md

 ## Project Guidelines By Prof

 ### Phase 1
-What exactly do we want to do with this project.
+What exactly we want to do with this project.
 “I am going to duplicate what the paper did.”
 Its like a contract between prof and us.
 Eventually we can take it up as a capstone or thesis or whatever.